Suncapped/babs/README.md

 This is the web client for First Earth.
 It's very messy code.
 It can be compiled and run locally, but won't be able to connect to the server at https://earth.suncapped.com.

-That ability will be added after player login is added to the server; connecting your local dev Babs client to earth.suncapped.com will be based on your player account.
+That ability will be added after player login is added to the server.
+Connecting your local dev Babs client to earth.suncapped.com will be based on your player account.

 ### Install Nodejs